uludag/nosql-biosets/nosqlbiosets/uniprot/readme.md

-# Index/query scripts for UniProtKB dataset
+# Index/query scripts for UniProtKB datasets

-* [index.py](index.py): Index UniProtKB xml files (_tested with Swiss-Prot
+* [index.py](index.py): Index UniProtKB xml files

- dataset only, should also work with UniProtKB/TrEMBL dataset_)
+  _Tested with Swiss-Prot dataset only (release Nov 2017), should also work with UniProtKB/TrEMBL dataset_

 * [query.py](query.py): Experimental query API, at its early stages